-We don't need language for learning to categorize two views of a dog as both being of a dog (though see Collins & Curby, 2013), but language nevertheless plays an important and sometimes critical role in learning to selectively represent items in a way that promotes their categorization (Lupyan, 2009; Lupyan & Mirman, 2013; Lupyan & Spivey, 2010).
+We do not need language for learning to categorize two views of a dog as both being of a dog (though see Collins & Curby, 2013), but language nevertheless plays an important and sometimes critical role in learning to selectively represent items in a way that promotes their categorization (Lupyan, 2009; Lupyan & Mirman, 2013; Lupyan & Spivey, 2010).
 Consider the category of the sameness relation itself.
 You are shown two pictures.
 If they are the same, press button A. If they are different in some way, press button B. A categorization task like this involves abstracting over everything except the relation between the two items.
 This kind of task is trivially simple for adult humans who are appropriately instructed (Farell, 1985).
-This might lead one to conclude that people have a special knack for discovering abstract relations (Penn, Holyoak, & Povinelli, 2008) or come innately equipped with concepts like "same" and "different" (Mandler, 2004).
+One might be tempted to conclude that people have a special knack for discovering abstract relations (Penn, Holyoak, & Povinelli, 2008) or come innately equipped with concepts like "same" and "different" (Mandler, 2004).
 But it turns out that this task becomes considerably more difficult when the benefit of being programmed with the words "same" and "different" is withheld.
 When otherwise competent adults are left to the vicissitudes of trial and error learning, the task suddenly becomes challenging to the point where many adults fail to infer these suddenly not-sobasic relations (Castro & Wasserman, 2013; Young & Wasserman, 2001).
 Young children are also frequently flummoxed (Addyman & Mareschal, 2010; but see Walker & Gopnik, 2014 for successful reasoning about relational categories by young children in a very different task).
-Although both children and non-human animals can rely on perceptual cues to use the amount of visual disorder (entropy) as a measure of difference, only older children and adults are apparently able to transcend this dependence on perceptual cues, successfully generalizing the relation to two-item same/different displays.
-5
+Although both children and non-human animals can rely on perceptual cues to use the amount of visual disorder (entropy) as a measure of difference, apparently only older children and adults are able to transcend this dependence on perceptual cues, successfully generalizing the relation to two-item same/different displays.

-Consider the example above in terms of the two-stage programmability described in Section 2.2: First, learning words like "same" and "different" necessitates learning the appropriate concepts.
+On the account proposed here, language plays a role in learning the same/different relation in the following way.
+First, learning words like "same" and "different" necessitates learning the appropriate concepts.
 Although humans and perhaps some other animals are capable of learning to categorize using the same/different relation, the active use of the words same and different provides language-learners with the structured experience that ensures the learning takes place.
-In the absence of linguistic guidance, such learning might not happen (Ozçalişkan, Goldin-Meadow, Gentner, & Mylander, 2009 for related discussion).
-This first phase of programmability lays down the procedures that make it possible for participants to, for example, posit and test hypotheses such as "is this about the two pictures being the same or not?"
-Judging by the variability which linguistically competent adults show on the task in the absence of explicit instruction, many people either do not posit, or do not successfully test this hypothesis.
-The second part of programmability is using the words to program the mind on-line: rapidly and reliably configuring the appropriate task-set (i.e., collapsing the hypothesis space) and categorizing the inputs into the appropriate relational categories.
+We do not claim that it is impossible to learn such relations without the accompanying words.
+Rather, the guidance provided by word-learning ensures that certain learning episodes take place.
+Episodes that might not occur in the absence of the linguistic guidance (Ozçalişkan, Goldin-Meadow, Gentner, & Mylander, 2009 for related discussion).
+This first phase of programmability lays down the procedures that facilitate or enable participants to posit and test hypotheses such as "Is this about the two pictures being the same or not?"
+But judging by the variability which even linguistically competent adults show on the task in the absence of explicit instruction, many people either do not posit, or do not successfully test this hypothesis.
+The second part of our language-based programmability perspective is that words are used to program the mind on-line: rapidly and reliably configuring the appropriate task-set (i.e., collapsing the hypothesis space) and categorizing the inputs into the appropriate relational categories.

 2.4.
-Invoking the familiar, the new, and the hypothetical.
+Invoking the familiar, the new, and the hypothetical